-The study also found nicotine increased levels of FosB, a gene in the brain linked to cocaine addiction.
-Researchers believe a similar effect can occur in humans, who share the gene.
-Studies suggest children are particularly at risk.
+The study also found that nicotine increased levels of FosB, a gene in the brain linked to cocaine addiction.
+Researchers believe a similar effect can occur in humans, who share the gene, and that children are particularly at risk.

-Furthermore, children who smoke daily are 13 times more likely to use heroin than children who smoke less often, according to the National Center on Addiction and Substance Abuse.
-They are also 19 times more likely to use cocaine than nonsmokers.
+Furthermore, children who smoke daily are 13 times more likely than children who smoke less often to use heroin, according to the National Center on Addiction and Substance Abuse.
+They are also 19 times more likely than nonsmokers to use cocaine.

-Many substances, licit or illicit, can increase dopamine levels and potentially act as a gateway drug.
+Many substances, legal or illicit, can increase dopamine levels and potentially act as a gateway drug.

 A study published in Annals of Epidemiology revealed ecstasy may be a gateway drug to cocaine and methamphetamine.
 This is partly due to poly-drug use within the rave culture.
 Ecstasy use at a younger age increases the risk of using harder drugs later in life.